ben-barbier/WP-Splash-Image/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CKGNM6TBHU72C
 Tags: Splash, Image, LightBox, Picture, Video, HTML, Start, Open Requires at least: 2.7
-Tested up to: 3.0
+Tested up to: 3.3
-Stable tag: 1.2.4
+Stable tag: 1.3.0

-**WP Splash Image** is a plugin for Wordpress to display picture, video or html code with a lightbox effect at the opening of the blog.
+WP Splash Image is a plugin for Wordpress to display picture, video or html code with a lightbox effect at the opening of the blog.

 == Description ==